lucasbfernandes/job-worker/docs/design-document.md

 ![Architecture](../assets/images/architecture.png)

-The next sections will describe in details each of key aspects of two the components of the system.
+The next sections will describe in details each of key aspects of the 2 components of the system.
 The design decisions and trade-offs will be highlighted in a way that by the end of the document the reader will have a "grey-box" understanding of the entire system (i.e. Some internal nuances will be mentioned, but not all of them for the sake of readability.
 These will be further discussed during application development.)